 PURPOSE: In order to generate public awareness, emphasize the dangers of intolerance and react with renewed commitment and action in support of tolerance promotion and education, the United Nations solemnly proclaimed 16 November the annual International Day for Tolerance.
 The idea of tolerance is deeply rooted in the fabric of the culture, heritage and traditions.
 The principles of peaceful and tolerant education also apply to educational content produced in conflict-affected areas.
 It is inarguably important that this material is free from inaccurate, biased, or discriminatory depictions of different groups in society and that students are taught the values of peace, responsible citizenship, equality, and tolerance in all circumstances.
 In conflict zones, peace education aids peacebuilding and conflict resolution.
 Attitudes promoting peace, tolerance, and non-violence range from a national to an international context or one that blurs the lines between the two.

-FORUM: "Fostering the development of peaceful and tolerant societies."
-International Day for Tolerance 2023.
+FORUM: "Towards a peaceful and tolerant societies."
+International Day for Tolerance 2024.
 Tolerance recognizes the universal human rights and fundamental freedoms of others.
 Tolerance is much more than passively accepting the other.
 It brings obligations to act, and must be taught, nurtured and defended.
 Tolerance requires investment by States in people, and in the fulfilment of their full potential through education, inclusion and opportunities.
 This means building societies founded on respect for human rights, where fear, distrust and marginalization are supplanted by pluralism, participation and respect for differences.
 Follow the conversations with the hashtags: #tolerance, #16November, #InternationalDayforTolerance, #ToleranceDay.

 EVENTS: On November 16th; The UNESCO, the UNAOC, the UN ACADEMIC IMPACT and the OHCHR will organize a webinar to mark the International Tolerance Day 2023 to generate public awareness of the dangers of intolerance and to teach the values of peace, responsible citizenship, equality, and tolerance in all circumstances.